Reviews You Can Rely On

 The Gransfors Bruks Small Forest is hand-forged from recycled steel with a hickory handle.
 It looks beautiful and works beautifully.
 The thin blade arrived razor sharp (seriously, we shaved our forearms with it), it's lightweight, and the curved handle balances the head nicely, making it feel effortless in hand.
 This axe bites with every swing, and the handle is long enough to give you plenty of leverage.
 The Small Forest is our favorite option for precise tasks like limbing a tree or chopping kindling.
 Despite its small size, it transfers power well enough to tackle larger tasks like cutting down saplings and chopping them into firewood when necessary.
 The tanned leather sheath will also loop onto a belt for an effortless carry.

-This axe is best suited for an experienced forester.
-The blade cuts deeply but doesn't pry wood apart like the more user-friendly Fiskar options in the test.
-You need precision and power to use it effectively.
-Newer users also tend to overstrike, hitting a target with the handle instead of the blade.
-The sturdy hickory handle would suffer more than reinforced plastic or steel options.
-And while the Bruks Small Forest will split rounds into firewood and fell larger trees, it's too small to do so often.
-We used it to fell a 6-inch diameter birch and wished for a larger axe halfway through.
-This recycled, hand-forged, and Swedish-made tool is expensive, but for the right user, the good looks, environmental ethic, and excellent accuracy will be worth it.
+After all our testing, we feel this axe is best for experienced foresters.
+The blade cuts deeply but doesn't pry wood apart like the more user-friendly Fiskar models we tested.
+Precision and power are a must to use this axe effectively.
+Newer users also tend to overstrike, hitting a target with the handle rather than the blade.
+The sturdy hickory handle would suffer more than reinforced plastic or steel models.
+Though the Bruks Small Forest will split rounds into firewood and fell larger trees, it's too small to do so frequently.
+We used it to fell a 6-inch diameter birch during testing and wished for a larger axe halfway through.
+If you plan to use your axe to fell trees, check out the Fiskars Chopping Axe, which earned top marks in our felling tests.
+The recycled, hand-forged, and Swedish-made Bruks Small Forest is pricey, but for the right person, the good looks, environmental ethic, and incredible accuracy will be worth the investment.

 The Small Forest Axe offers an incredible weight-to-power ratio.
 It's among our favorites in the test.